 At Medical Waste Disposal, we are on a mission to partner with facilities all across New Mexico and empower them to provide clean, healthy environments for their patients.
 That is why we offer affordable, excellent services, including red bag removal, sharps removal, pharmaceutical management, chemotherapy material management, and pathological waste management.
 We understand that you have a lot on the line, including your patients, your employees, your business, and your reputation.
 We are here to partner with you to make life easier.

-We not only provide world-class waste disposal, we do it for affordable prices.
+We not only provide world-class waste disposal, we do it at affordable prices.
 If you can’t save 30-40 percent on medical waste disposal service, we will give you a free $500 gift card.
 Why?
 Because we understand that you have a facility to run, budgets to balance, and people to help.
 We are passionate about doing our part for your mission.
 Turn to us in New Mexico for the best biohazard waste disposal!

 Nobody is perfect, but the medical world is a place where there is little margin for error.
 As we’ve said before, there is no such thing as a small mistake, especially when it comes to waste.
 Many people get into the medical profession because they want to help people, and putting trash in the right receptacle can become secondary to keeping up with the hustle and bustle of running a practice.
 At Medical Waste Disposal, we work hard every day to ensure that the hard-working people in hospitals, doctor’s offices, dental practices, vet offices, and beyond all have convenient solutions to the waste generated by their facilities.